sihlendamane2-a11y/South-African-Crime-Data-Cleaning/README.md

 Eastern Cape had the highest volume of crime records in the dataset.
 A rate-based analysis would require population-adjusted figures for fair provincial comparison.
+## Recommendations

+1. Eastern Cape resource allocation: Eastern Cape had the highest volume of crime records in the dataset.
+Government should prioritise SAPS resource allocation; personnel, vehicles and funding, to Eastern Cape stations particularly in high-density districts.

+2. Data quality improvement: The raw SAPS dataset contained over 1,235 empty columns and inconsistent station naming.
+   SAPS should invest in standardised data collection systems across all stations to enable faster and more reliable national reporting.

+3. Population-adjusted reporting: Raw record counts favour larger provinces.
+Future SAPS publications should report crime rates per 100,000 people rather than absolute counts to allow fair provincial comparisons.

+4. Station-level targeting: A cleaned station-level dataset is now available for deeper analysis.
+Policymakers should use station-level data to identify specific hotspot stations rather than making province-wide generalisations.

 ## Files
 - crime_cleaning.ipynb - full cleaning notebook